dominiclopez391/DNABERT-Multi-Species/README.md

 Execute the pretrain.sh and finetune.sh scripts (optionally with Sbatch) to train a 26 species DNABERT model, based on the MBARC-26 dataset.
 Due to its size, the multispecies_data folder was moved to a separate Google drive download.

+See Generate-Results-And-Visualize/ for files on how to generate predictions and the final hidden layers for the test dataset, as well as visualizing the outputs in graphs and figures.